SirJonasM/idp/docs/src/bare_metal.typ

 cargo build --target <target>
 ```
 == Run in QEMU
-To run the program in qemu choose the correct risc-v architecture and run
+To run the program in QEMU choose the correct risc-v architecture and run
 ```bash
 # for 32-Bit architectures
 qemu-system-riscv32 -machine virt -bios <path/to/executable> -nographic